 A VARIETY OF ROLES: "We, though many, are one body in Christ".
 The entire assembly is called to participate fully in the Liturgy and to be actively involved in the music, each according to their role.
 Some members of the community with special gifts in leading musical praise and thanksgiving are called to serve as liturgical musicians.
 (SL II.)
 (Contact information is found below)

 CONGREGATIONAL SINGING is the primary song of the Liturgy.
-"Singing is one of the primary ways that the assembly of the faithful participates actively in the Liturgy....All are encouraged to take part by means of acclamations, responses, psalms, antiphons, and hymns".
+"Within the gathered assembly, the role of the congregation is especially important.....Singing is one of the primary ways that the assembly of the faithful participates actively in the Liturgy....All are encouraged to take part by means of acclamations, responses, psalms, antiphons, and hymns".
 (SL 11, 26)

 CHOIRS: The choir sings with and supports the congregation's song, sings verses or acclamations designated for the choir in dialogue with the congregation, and enriches the Liturgy with harmonies.
 At times, the choir may sing alone, drawing on a treasury of sacred music from various times, styles, and cultures.
 (SL 28-31)

-~~Adult Choir is open to high school age and above, meets weekly September through May, and sings for either the 8:30 or 11:00 Sunday Mass on a rotating basis, for Christmas Midnight, Holy Week and Easter, and other special liturgies.
-At least once a year, the Choir presents a special program of song and prayer for the Advent, Lent, or Easter season.
+~~Adult Choir is open to high school age and above, meets weekly September through early June, and sings for either the 8:30 or 11:00 Sunday Mass on a rotating basis, for Christmas, Holy Week and Easter, and other special liturgies.
+On occasion, the Choir may present special programs of song and prayer.

-~~Children's Choir is open to all Parish children in grades 4-8, meets weekly from the end of September to early May, and sings about once a month for either the 8:30 or 11:00 Sunday Mass, for Christmas Vigil, Palm Sunday or Easter, and First Communion.
-Emphasis is placed upon the musical and spiritual growth of choir members.
-Children's Choir includes opportunities to play hand-chimes or other instruments, social events, and singing at community centers, retirement homes, or other special occasions.
+~~Children's Choir is open to all Parish children in grades 4-8, meets weekly from October to early May, and sings about once a month for either the 8:30 or 11:00 Sunday Mass, for Christmas Vigil, either Palm Sunday or Easter, and First Communion.
+Emphasis is placed upon the musical, social, and spiritual growth of choir members.

-~~Combined Choirs: At least once a year, various Choirs join musical forces together for a Mass or special program of song and prayer.
+~~Combined Choirs: At times, various Choirs may join musical forces together for a Mass or special program of song and prayer.

 CANTORS: The cantor sings with and supports the congregation's song, and especailly when no choir is present leads and proclaims the Responsorial Psalm, the Gospel Acclamation, and any other verses, invocations, or acclamations designated for the cantor.
 (SL 37)